-Respecting human rights in everything we do is a core principle at HP.
-Human rights are the fundamental rights, freedoms, and standards of treatment to which all people are entitled and are outlined in international conventions, declarations, and treaties including the United Nations (UN) Universal Declaration of Human Rights (UDHR) .
-Further to the definition of these rights, the UN has also published it's "protect, respect, remedy" framework.
-This outlines a conceptual and policy framework for business and human rights as well as guiding principles for its implementation.
+Human rights are the fundamental rights, freedoms, and standards of treatment to which all people are entitled.
+(See the United Nations (UN) Universal Declaration of Human Rights).
+In 2011, the UN Human Rights Council endorsed the “Guiding Principles on Business and Human Rights: Implementing the United Nations 'Protect, Respect and Remedy' Framework” (UNGP).
+This provides a conceptual and policy framework for business and human rights, as well as guiding principles for its implementation.

 Human rights management

-HP's Ethics and Compliance Office, within the Office of the General Counsel, is responsible for ensuring the implementation of our human rights policy and for defining processes to assure the prevention, mitigation, and remediation of any human rights impacts across HP's business.
-In doing so, our human rights program management office works closely with HP's business units and global functions to address human rights impacts across a wide range of business activities including supply chain management, labor relations, employee health and safety, global trade, and consumer and employee data privacy.
+HP’s Ethics and Compliance Office, within the Office of the General Counsel, oversees implementation of our human rights policy and designs processes to prevent, mitigate, and remediate related impacts across our business.
+Day to day, our human rights program management office works with business units and global functions to address human rights impacts including consumer and employee data privacy, supply chain management, labor relations, employee health and safety, and global trade.

-HP's Global Citizenship Council ensures companywide commitment and alignment to HP's global citizenship objectives including governance of our human rights program.
+Our Global Citizenship Council ensures companywide commitment and alignment to our Living Progress objectives, including governance of our human rights program.

 - Human rights